Complaints and compliments

 Housing Ombudsman service

 If you come to the end of our complaints process and feel it has still not been resolved, you can contact the Housing Ombudsman service.
+They can look at your complaint to find the best outcome for your individual circumstances.

 How are we doing?